-There are no usury laws in Sierra Leone regulating the interest rate that can be charged on loans.
-It is simply a matter between lender and borrower as to the term of repayment and the interest rate chargeable.
-Indeed, our local commercial banks charge interest on loans of between 21% and 30%, as well as rates of around 35% penalty interest on defaulting loans.
-However, when a bank or creditor is trying to enforce and secure judgment on a bad debt, it is within the discretion of the court to discount the level of percentage of interest recoverable if it is of the opinion that the interest rate charged by the creditor is excessive or the interest component of the total debt is disproportionate to the principal amount loaned.
+There are no usury laws in Sierra Leone regulating the interest rate that can be charged on loans; it is simply a matter between lender and borrower as to the term of repayment and the interest rate chargeable.
+Indeed, the local commercial banks charge interest on loans of between 21% and 30%, as well as rates of around 35% penalty interest on defaulting loans.
+However, when a bank or creditor is trying to enforce and secure judgment on a bad debt, it is within the discretion of the court to discount the level of percentage of interest recoverable if it is of the opinion that the interest rate charged by the creditor is excessive or that the interest component of the total debt is disproportionate to the principal amount loaned.

 Project agreements are usually governed by the law of the jurisdiction in which the project will be performed.
-In this case, with projects taking place in Sierra Leone were construction is envisaged locally, the project agreement will usually be governed by Sierra Leonean law.
+In this case, with projects taking place in Sierra Leone where construction is envisaged locally, the project agreement will usually be governed by Sierra Leonean law.
 Sometimes, the project agreement provides the applicability of more than one legal regime, for example Sierra Leone and England, with the option given to either party to choose the forum in which they want to resolve their dispute.

 The financing agreements are usually governed by the law with which the lender is most comfortable.
 It is thus quite customary for the finance agreement to be governed by the laws of a foreign jurisdiction, particularly where the lender is domiciled abroad.
-Indeed, the financing agreement is usually drafted and provided by the lender and it will generally dictate the choice of law applicable to the financing transaction.
+Indeed, the financing agreement is usually drafted and provided by the lender, and it will generally dictate the choice of law applicable to the financing transaction.